msemtd/CheeseBoard_Software/README.md

 * GfxStringListBox - generic listbox for strings (needs completion)
 * GfxTextBox - show text in a box with optional border

-Select your hardware by copying or linking the appropriate XXXConfig.h file to CheeseboardConfig.h in this directory.
+Select your hardware by copying or linking the appropriate XXXCheeseboardConfig.h file to CheeseboardConfig.h in this directory.

 Status
 ======